“The thing about football – the most important thing about football – is that it is not just about football.”

 Our family does not come from a long line of football Sundays, but as with all tradition, roots are planted and grow.
 For us, it is about donning our red and blue, learning as we go and sharing time as a family.
 It’s bearing witness to hopes and dreams, following the journey of a fresh new face or the career of a legend.
 It’s a live broadcast of heroes and villains and controversial tales, an understanding that mere seconds can be enough time to change history and define champions.
 Like so many others, we simply enjoy being a part of an energy that is bigger than ourselves, a sea of strangers collectively united by numbers and names, riding the ebbs and flows of this incredible empire known as the NFL.

 So, what did our NFL bucket list experience look like?
-It was a dream to see names like Brady, Edelman and Gronkowski take the field.
+It was a dream to experience a New England Patriots game, and to see names like Brady, Edelman and Gronkowski take the field.
 THE field.
 It was the generosity and kindness of a Patriots staff member offering to help secure tickets, igniting the fires of possibility.
 It was months of planning in secrecy that resulted in a 4 am surprise wake up call for a flight to Boston.
 Our football bucket was made for kicking.

 One of the most unique aspects of Gillette Stadium is that it is not located in the heart of a major city.
 The stadium is located in Foxborough, MA, 29 miles from downtown Boston and 25 miles from Providence, RI.
 There are several ways to arrive from Boston: